chsasank/chsasank.github.io/_posts/classic_papers/2020-10-31-best-way-to-design-automatic-computing-machine.md

 the face of this beautifully engineered machine, the title I have chosen for my opening remarks in this discussion may sound a little impertinent.
-But, as Dr. Kilburn remarked yesterday, the designer of an electronic calculating machine must continually take decisions, and he does net know when he takes them whether they are right or wrong.
-I might put it by saying that in a mathematical sense the solution to the problem of designing an electronic calculating machine is unstable.
-Two similar groups of engineers with similar backgrounds and assisted by similar groups of mathematicians will, if working independently, produce quite different machines.
-Moreover, the machines finally built will depend on the scale on which the projects are conducted, the experience and background of the teams, and the state of technical developments at the time.
+But, as Dr. Kilburn remarked yesterday, the designer of an electronic calculating machine must continually take decisions, and he does not know when he takes them whether they are right or wrong. <mark>I might put it by saying that in a mathematical sense the solution to the problem of designing an electronic calculating machine is unstable.
+Two similar groups of engineers with similar backgrounds and assisted by similar groups of mathematicians will, if working independently, produce quite different machines.</mark> Moreover, the machines finally built will depend on the scale on which the projects are conducted, the experience and background of the teams, and the state of technical developments at the time.
 The last item is important since new developments in electron tubes, or in non-linear devices of the germanium type, might well affect even so fundamental a decision as the choice between